AlphaLul/Silksong.HornetAudioEditor/README.md

 2. Find the `[Logging.Console]` section
 3. Set `Enabled = true`

-This makes a console window launch along with the game that displays logs.
-Now you'll see the name of any `RandomAudioClipTable` in the console whenever it plays a sound, allowing you to tell which name goes with which sounds.
+This launches a console window alongside the game that displays logs.
+Now, if you set `LogAudio` to `true`, you'll see the name of any `RandomAudioClipTable` in the console whenever it plays a sound, allowing you to tell which name goes with which sounds.

 ---
 ### ⚠️ Important note
-Mono .wav files seem to play quieter than stereo clips.
-If your clips are sounding quieter than expected, consider converting them to stereo.
+Mono channel .wav files seem to play quieter than stereo ones.
+If your clips are sounding quieter than expected, consider converting them to stereo in an audio editor like Audacity by re-exporting them with stereo selected in the export options.